 Looking around the squad there were no options.
 I needed someone and fast.

 We’ve all been in this position.
 We have a gap in the squad that needs filling and naturally the first thing we do is head on to the player search screens or scout report screens and search for someone who might be a good fit.
-For the most part this is absolutely the right thing to do.
+For the most part, this is absolutely the right thing to do.
 You search by position and role and see who fits your budget, assuming you don’t have any youth prospects who can come in and do the job.

 Andrea Pirlo.
 One of the greats.
 Originally an attacking midfielder, he moved further back into a deeper role from a more advanced position and it is here where he shined.
 I need a player with the same gravitas for this experiment.
 Someone unfamiliar with the role and position to prove this could work.
 Neymar at Monaco was perfect.

-If you’re retraining players already at your club, from the players profile, select Development > Training and then select the ‘required role’ from the position/role/duty dropdown within the training menu to see a highlight of all attributes suited to the role.
+If you’re retraining players already at your club, from the player’s profile, select Development > Training and then select the ‘required role’ from the position/role/duty dropdown within the training menu to see a highlight of all attributes suited to the role.
 However, this will not show a breakdown of key and preferred attributes.
 You can also use the Attributes view, rather than Profile view of the player.
 Select the player > Overview > Attributes

 If a player doesn’t have any familiarity within a position on the pitch you cannot highlight the attributes required of him on the profile screen to be able to do a role that you might want him to do.
 For example, if a player’s positional familiarity is anything less than competent for a particular position on the pitch, you cannot see the roles he could be suitable for.

 I’m not going to do the obvious, like retrain a striker to play on the wing, or a winger to play as a wing-back.
-I wanted to take a physically declining superstar and turn him into a rejuvenated player in a position you probably wouldn’t have though about playing him in.
+I wanted to take a physically declining superstar and turn him into a rejuvenated player in a position you probably wouldn’t have thought about playing him in.

 At the age of 33 Neymar has lost a lot of his physical ability, as you would expect of a player at his age, but his Technical and Mental attributes are still excellent.
 He has all the key attributes required to play the role of a Regista: First Touch, Passing, Technique; Composure, Decisions, Flair, Off the Ball, Teamwork and Vision.

 Being able to see the Technical and Mental ability in a declining player gave me a couple of glorious years with one of the greatest ever players.
-I had Messi as a Regista at Barcelona for a couple of season back in FM17.
+I had Messi as a Regista at Barcelona for a couple of seasons back in FM17.

 Would you turn down the opportunity to sign this player on a free transfer because his physical attributes are on the decline?